 Minutes later, Haas walked toward the hole with his right fist the air, his Pro V1x golf ball now resting at the bottom of the cup.

-It would prove to be the final birdie of the 2012 Northern Trust Open, Haas winning the tournament on the second hole of sudden-death playoff to conclude a standout weekend for Titleist equipment players.
+It would prove to be the final birdie of the 2012 Northern Trust Open, Haas winning the tournament on the second hole of a sudden-death playoff to conclude a standout weekend for Titleist equipment players.

 Titleist Brand Ambassadors and golf ball loyalists combined for six wins Sunday around the globe, including Pro V1x loyalist Yani Tseng's repeat victory at the Honda LPGA Thailand.